ECCC-ASTD-MRD/cmake_config_example/README.md

 installation folder can be moved and other than building the client with the updated library install path, no changes are necessary).

+The library should be usable both when installed or directly included in another CMake project.
+To achieve this, an ALIAS such as `pont::pont` must be added in the library's CMakeLists.txt file.
+Client apps should only use the namespace qualified target regardless of if they use it installed or embedded.

 # Build and exectution instructions